 For those of you who don’t know Aziz, his stand-up shows typically consist of interesting observations about relationships, as does his new series ‘Master of None’.

-Considering that I’d already seen and liked both his stand-up and his show, I was definitely intrigued to see his name next to a book about Modern Romance in my local bookstore.
+Considering that I liked his stand-up and show, I was intrigued to see his book about relationships in my local bookstore.
 Here’s what his research found:

 How Has Dating Changed?